-Redesigned for the previous model year, the latest Mazda5 features Mazda's polarizing grinning grille along with unusual, swoopy surface detailing that helps dress up the flanks.
-Inside, there's a revised interior with a simple dashboard, intuitive controls and oversized instruments that signal this minivan isn't just about people carrying.
+Outside, the Mazda5 features Mazda's polarizing grinning grille along with unusual, swoopy surface detailing that spices up the flanks.
+Happily, things are much more conventional inside, with a simple dashboard adorned by user-friendly controls and oversized, driver-focused instrumentation.

 With just 157 horsepower at 6,000 rpm and 163 lb-ft. of torque at 4,000 rpm from a 2.5-liter four-cylinder, the Mazda5 isn't going to win many drag races.
-However, its enthusiast focus is revealed by the six-speed manual transmission that comes standard on entry-level models - that's right, a minivan with a stickshift.
+Power is transferred to the front wheels via a five-speed automatic transmission.

 Trim Level Breakdown

 Three trim packages are available, beginning with the entry-level Sport configuration.
-It includes alloy wheels, air conditioning, power accessories, cruise control and a six-speaker CD player.
+It includes automatic climate control, full power accessories, cruise control, a six-speaker AM/FM/CD player with USB and AUX inputs, keyless entry and 16-inch alloy wheels.

 The Touring trim level adds a five-speed automatic transmission, 17-inch alloy wheels, a body kit, Bluetooth, leather-wrapped steering wheel and a trip computer.
 A moonroof, a six-CD changer Sirius satellite radio are available as options for this trim.